kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 type ResourceClaimPhase string

 const (
-    // The claim is waiting for allocation by the plugin.
+    // The claim is waiting for allocation by the driver.
     //
-    // For delayed allocation, the plugin will wait for
+    // For delayed allocation, the driver will wait for
     // a selected node before it starts an allocation attempt.
     ResourceClaimPending ResourceClaimPhase = “Pending”

-    // Set by the plugin once the resource has been successfully
+    // Set by the driver once the resource has been successfully
     // allocated.
 The scheduler waits for all resources used by
     // a Pod to be in this phase.
     ResourceClaimAllocated ResourceClaimPhase = “Allocated”